Aashutoshpatel11/SynapShare/README.md

-# Code-Soft
+# Synapshare
-Internship at Codesoft
+A student collaborative platform